Table of Contents

 Topsoil

 This regular run-of-the-mill topsoil can be a great and inexpensive substrate choice.
-It can be bought at Amazon, Walmart, Home Depot, or Lowe’s in large bags for only a couple dollars.
+It can be bought at Amazon, Walmart, Home Depot, or Lowe’s in large bags for only a couple of dollars.

 If using topsoil, it’s important to make sure that it’s organic with no fertilizers added (this includes animal waste).
-I have found myself using top soil mixes more and more due to the cost-effectiveness, availability, and water retaining qualities.
+I have found myself using topsoil mixes more and more due to the cost-effectiveness, availability, and water-retaining qualities.

 PROS: